LibraryBeales/Web-Scraping/index.md

 ## Project #2: Exploring Website Structure and Getting Specific Data from Web Scraping

-Normally, in a web scraping project, you are

-1. Send a request to a web server and check for a response.
-2. Use
-3.
+Normally, in a web scraping project, you are looking for specific information.
+You don't need to scrape the entire <a href="https://books.toscrape.com/">Books to Scrape</a> page if you are only interested in a list of book titles.
+We are going to practice looking at the structure of a web page so we can design a web scraper that only retrieves certain infromation.
+Once we understand the way the information we want is tagged and/or organized, we can create rules for the web scraper to follow.
+The process of breaking down the parts of the web page to retrieve specific informaiton is frequently referred to as HTML parsing.

+In this project you will:
+1. Use the `Inspect` tool in your web browser to explore the structure of the <a href="https://books.toscrape.com/">Books to Scrape</a> website.
+2. Understand how book titles on the site are tagged/classified.
+3. Understand and use a python script to crawl the web page and extract only the data that meets the classification criteria we identified in step 2.
-4. Save that content to a file.
+4. Write the list of titles to a file.

 [![Launch in Constellate badge](https://constellate.org/images/constellate-badge.svg)](https://constellate.org/lab?repo=https%3A%2F%2Fgithub.com%2FLibraryBeales%2FWeb-Scraping)

 <span style="font-size:smaller;">To use Constellate you will have to create a JSTOR login that is separate from your University login.
 Instructions for that are here:  <a href="https://librarybeales.github.io/CreateLogin/" target=blank>LINK</a></span>

-## Project #3: Refine your scraping to get specific info using Beautiful Soup
+## Project #3: Scraping sets of related information into CSV files.

+Build a scraper that collects multiple data points about each book based upon specific criteria.

+In this project you will:
+1. Use the `Inspect` tool in your web browser to identify several pieces of data about each book to collect.
+2. Choose a third data point that will be our filter for which books we want to collect data on.
+3. Understand and use a python script to crawl the web page and extract only the data that meets the classification criteria we identified in steps 1 and 2.
+4. Write the data to a csv file.

 [![Launch in Constellate badge](https://constellate.org/images/constellate-badge.svg)](https://constellate.org/lab?repo=https%3A%2F%2Fgithub.com%2FLibraryBeales%2FWeb-Scraping)

-## Project #4: Scraping sets of related information into CSV files.
+## Project #4: Scraping data from mulitple pages.